What is Renewable Energy and How Does It Work?

 Another type, called “run-of-river hydropower,” funnels a portion of river flow through a channel and does not require a dam.
 Hydropower plants can range in size from massive projects such as Hoover Dam to micro-hydroelectric power systems.

-Direct use of hydroelectric power is naturally dependent on geographic location.
+The direct use of hydroelectric power is naturally dependent on geographic location.
 Assuming a dependable waterway source is accessible and available, micro-hydroelectric plants can be constructed to supply electricity to farm and ranch operations or small municipalities.

 Small towns can harness the energy of local waterways by building moderately sized hydroelectric power systems.